-The terms and conditions agreed between THE LESSOR and THE LESSEE containing interalia a) covenants and conditions to be observed and performed by THE LESSEE, and b) covenants and conditions to be observed and performed by THE LESSOR, are as per this Lease Deed and Annexures C-I (a) to C-IV and T-I to T-X which shall form an integral part of this Lease Deed and shall be binding on THE LESSOR and THE LESSEE.
+The terms and conditions agreed between THE LESSOR and THE LESSEE containing interalia a) covenants and conditions to be observed and performed by THE LESSEE, and b) covenants and conditions to be observed and performed by THE LESSOR, are as per Annexures I to XII of this Lease Deed.
+These Annexures I to XII shall form an integral part of this Lease Deed and shall be binding on THE LESSOR and THE LESSEE.

-THE LESSOR, DLF Assets Private Limited through its Authorized Signatories Mr. Navin Kedia and Mr. Amit Grover authorized to execute Lease Deeds etc. have executed this Lease Deed.
-This Lease Deed will be presented for registration before the Registering Authority and get registered by Mr. Jasmer Singh S/o Mr. Balwant Singh R/o C-68, Indira Enclave, Ned Sarai, New Delhi 110068 who has been authorized vide Resolution dated 26.4.2006 of THE LESSOR to appear before the Registering Authority and present for registration, acknowledge and get registered the Deed executed by Mr. Navin Kedia and Mr. Amit Grover on behalf of THE LESSOR.
+THE LESSOR M/s DLF Assets Private Limited through its authorized signatories Mr. Ernest David & Mr. R.P Punjani authorized to execute lease deeds etc. has executed this Lease Deed.
+This Lease Deed will be presented for registration before the registering authority and got registered by Mr. Ernest David, who has been authorized vide Board Resolution dated 2nd November, 2015 of THE LESSOR to appear before the registering authority and present for registration, acknowledge and get registered the Lease Deed executed by Mr. Ernest David and Mr. R.P Punjani on behalf of THE LESSOR.